shorebirdtech/docs/docs/guides/add_to_app/android.md

 ---
-sidebar_position: 5
+sidebar_position: 1
-title: ➕ Code Push Add to App
+title: 🤖 Android
-description: Use code push in an add-to-app scenario
+description: Use code push in an add-to-app scenario with an Android app
 ---

 # Code Push With Add-to-App

-This guide explains how to use Shorebird in an add-to-app scenario.
+This guide explains how to use Shorebird in an Android add-to-app scenario.

 ## Prerequisites